There are so many things to do in St Petersburg Russia, planning your itinerary can be a little overwhelming at first.

 - Visitors under 16 – free

-Thanks perhaps to the founding Tsars ‘amour de’ everything European and Catherine The Greats penchant for art, St Petersburg is a veritable world-class treasure trove of art and culture.
+Thanks to the founding Tsars ‘amour de’ everything European and Catherine The Great’s penchant for art, St Petersburg and the State Hermitage Museum is a veritable world-class treasure trove of art and culture.
 A fascinating and eclectic mix of classic and contemporary.

 Get a Guide for your Hermitage Visit

-We do recommend either getting a guide or planning your visit before you go into the Hermitage and start wandering aimlessly.
-The museum is so large with so many exhibits it is easy to get lost.
+To maximise your time in the Hermitage, we recommend either getting a guide or planning your visit before you go.
+The museum is so large with so many exhibits it is easy to get lost and waste much of your precious time.
 With a number of definite must-see works, it would be a shame to miss these if you just went in blind.